kondo238/Chili-Pepper-F1-Fruit-Shape-Prediction/README.md

 # Part 3.
 Raw EFD-based phenomic prediction of F1 fruit
 **Purpose:**
 * Perform PPδ using raw EFD data, which showed the highest accuracy among all methods.
-In each prediction method, fruit contours in the 159 F1 accessions are predicted based on the averaged EFDs data of 20 F1 parents and other inbred accessions.

 **Datasets:**
 * `Accession_list.csv`: List of plant materials in our study